 - ii.
-Disposing of the faeces inside an appropriate waste bin which is provided for this purpose, is a sufficient removal from the land. - iii.
+Disposing of the faeces inside a dedicated dog waste bin which is provided for this purpose, is a sufficient removal from the land. - iii.
 It is not a reasonable excuse to fail to remove faeces if a person is responsible for a dog but unaware that the dog has defecated.